 Suffering from vaginal dryness?
 You’re not alone.
 It mostly affects women after the menopause, but studies show that it also happens to 17% of women aged 18-50.
 Vaginal dryness can cause discomfort, put a strain on your sex life and make you more prone to vaginal infections as well as sexually transmitted diseases.

 How to treat vaginal dryness?

 One of the easiest ways to relieve the symptoms of vaginal dryness is using a vaginal moisturizer.
-However, you have to make sure that you choose a product that contains 100% natural ingredients, to avoid additional irritation that synthetic chemicals can cause.
+However, you have to make sure that you choose a product that contains 100% natural ingredients, to avoid the additional irritation that synthetic chemicals can cause.
 When doing my research for this article I found many vaginal moisturizers that claimed to be 100% natural only to find parabens and other dangerous and irritating compounds on the ingredient list.
-After a careful investigation of countless products I came up with a list of three all natural vaginal moisturizers that will help you get rid of vaginal dryness:
+After a careful investigation of countless products I came up with a list of three all-natural vaginal moisturizers that will help you get rid of vaginal dryness:

 Organic Vaginal Moisturizer & Personal Lubricant By BeeFriendly Review

 Bee Friendly Vaginal Moisturizer is a completely natural vaginal moisturizer that can be applied externally and internally to reduce irritation and hydrate your skin.
 It contains beeswax which has an antifungal and antibacterial effect, protecting you from yeast infection and bacterial vaginosis.
 Apart from your daily moisturizer, you can also use it as sexual lubricant applying it before an intercourse.

 Ingredients: Purified Water, Organic Extra Virgin Olive Oil, Organic Beeswax, Vitamin E Oil